ClaimableApril–Summer

 🇪🇺 Winter Knock-On Disruptions

-Storm damage, crew shortages, and technical issues caused thousands of delays and cancellations across Heathrow, Schiphol, CDG & Frankfurt throughout Q1 2026.
-1,000+ disruptions on multiple days.
+Storm damage, crew shortages and technical issues caused widespread delays and cancellations across major hubs including Heathrow, Schiphol, Paris CDG and Frankfurt through the first quarter of 2026.

 Technical and staffing issues are the airline’s fault.
-Claims valid up to 6 years.
+Claims valid for several years.

 What Airlines Don’t Want You to Know